+In July of 2004, Honda North America issued an RFQ to DENSO International 187.
 America ("DIAM") and CalsonicKansei North America ("Calsonic America") for condensers and front and rear HVACs to be installed in the Model Year 2007 Acura MDX.
-On July 7, 2004, Mr. of DIAM sent an email to DENSO individuals in Japan reporting that DIAM had received the RFQ.
+On July 7, 2004, of DIAM sent an email to DENSO individuals in Japan reporting that DIAM had Mr. received the RFQ.
 Mr. of DENSO and Messrs. and of Calsonic met in Japan to discuss the sourcing.
 During the meeting, the parties exchanged their bids for the RFQ.
-Calsonic pledged that it would cede the business to DENSO and would coordinate prices accordingly.
-Thereafter, Mr. of DIAM and Mr. of Calsonic America confirmed that they received pricing instructions from their Japanese counterparts.
+Calsonic pledged that it would cede the business to DENSO and would coordinate prices Thereafter, Mr. of DIAM and Mr. accordingly. of Calsonic America confirmed that they received pricing instructions from their Japanese counterparts.
 Consistent with their agreement, DIAM won the business.